Tip: Your first port of call when removing bees is to contact your local beekeepers. Their contact details can be found online or in the Yellow Pages.

 Local bee keepers will be able to help you and will relish a phone call.
 They’ll come and assess the situation and tell you whether they want to take your bee swarm or nest away to replenish their own beehive stocks.
 If the bees are in your chimney don’t try and smoke them out; in reality it’s rarely successful and the chances are they’ll return, especially if they have built honeycombs.

 For commercial premises, such as schools or hospitals, pest control companies may be able to help.
-However, they will only exterminate the bees as a last resort; which is a great shame when beekeepers will usually offer a free service and keep the bees alive to make honey and help pollinate fruits and vegetables for us.
+However, they may exterminate the bees as a last resort, so remember beekeepers will usually offer a free service and keep the bees alive to make honey and help pollinate fruits and vegetables for us.

-Having said that, if you’re responsible for a public external or internal space you may well have a duty of care to help protect the public for what could potentially be a life threatening situation (for those who are allergic to bee stings).
+Having said that, if you’re responsible for a public external or internal space you may well have a duty of care to help protect the public for what could potentially be a life threatening situation (for those who are allergic to bee stings) and should therefore consult pest control experts.